avnet-iotconnect/avnet-iotc-mtb-ai-baby-monitor/QUICKSTART.md

 >: {"d":[{"d":{"version":"03.01.00","random":79,"baby_cry_detected":false,"confidence_baby_cry":3.5081654914392857e-08}}]}
 ```

-* Switch back to the IoTConnect GUI in your browser and **Click** "Live Data" on the left Device menu and verify telemetry is being populated
+* Switch back to the /IOTCONNECT GUI in your browser and **Click** "Live Data" on the left Device menu and verify telemetry is being populated

 ## 13. Create/Import a Dashboard
-The data can be visualized by using the Dynamic Dashboard feature of IoTConnect.
+The data can be visualized by using the Dynamic Dashboard feature of /IOTCONNECT.
 A preconfigured example dashboard is available here: [psoc6aibm-example-dashboard.json](files/psoc6aibc-example-dashboard.json?raw=1) (**must** Right-Click the link, Save As)

-* **Download** the template then select "Create Dashboard" from the top of the IoTConnect portal
+* **Download** the template then select "Create Dashboard" from the top of the /IOTCONNECT portal
 * **Select** the "Import Dashboard" option and **Select** the *Template* and *Device Name* used previously
 * **Input** a name and complete the import